rajkumarvenkatasamy/date-time-dimension/README.md

 ### QuickStart Guide

-My goal is to make a non java person also to use this application and get the data required for Date and Time dimension tables.
+My goal is to make a non java person also to find it easy to use this application and get the data required for Date and Time dimension tables.

-1. Download the jar - datetime-dimension-<version>.jar - available as part of this repository in `build/libs` in your machine
+1. Download the jar : `datetime-dimension-<version>.jar` - available as part of this repository in `build/libs` in your machine
 2. For the ease of usage, this application gets initialized and populates the Date and Time dimension tables on executing the the Spring boot jar